 All Christians seek to live their lives according to Jesus Christ’s teachings.
 He calls us to be God-like, to exercise righteousness, and live a life that pleases Him.
-If we are honest with ourselves, we can admit we stray from this goal on a daily (if not hourly) basis.
-We drift away, we fall short, and we cave to the temptation of sin.
+If we are honest with ourselves, we stray from this goal on a daily (if not hourly) basis.
+We drift away, fall short, and cave to the temptation of sin.
 To combat this sickness of the soul, Christ instituted the Mystery of Confession (sometimes called Penance).
 In this post, we explain what the sacrament of Confession is, why we need it, and how often Orthodox Christians should go.

 What is sin?

-Before we dive into the sacrament of Confession, we need to understand what sin means according to Orthodox theology.
-Unlike the legalistic approach of Western Catholicism, the Orthodox Church views sin more simply, as anything “missing the mark” or “going off course” (Hebrew: chata; Greek: hamartia, both of which also translate as “to sin”).
-In short, anything that causes us to falls short of the life God wants us to live would be considered a sin.
+Before we discuss the sacrament of Confession, we need to understand what sin means according to Orthodox theology.
+Unlike the legalistic approach of Western Catholicism, the Eastern Orthodox Church views sin more simply, as anything “missing the mark” or “going off course” (Hebrew: chata; Greek: hamartia, both of which also translate as “to sin”).
+Anything that causes us to falls short of the life God wants us to live would be considered a sin.

-Simply put, Confession is a Sacrament, or “Mystery,” of the Church, a way in which we can experience God in His fullness while still here on earth.
+Confession is a Sacrament, or Mystery, of the Church, a way in which we can experience God in His fullness here on earth.
 When we sin, we damage our relationship with God and with the members of His Body, the Church.
 Sin ultimately alienates us from God, from our fellow human beings, and from our own true selves.
 During Confession, we acknowledge our sins out loud to God in the presence of the priest.

 Why confess to a priest?